4.1 Who are the target buyers?

 Motivated by capital relief and governance:

-Banks: Credit Portfolio Managers, like Nhlanganiso Kunene, Head of Debt Capital Markets at Nedbank, represent the 'investor-face' of commercial banks with trade finance portfolios.
-Nedbank Group Limited is a $7.5 billion market-cap bank operating in five African countries within the Southern African Development Community (SADC) region including 2 BRICS nations.
+Banks: Credit Portfolio Managers, like Nhlanganiso Kunene, Head of Debt Capital Markets at Nedbank, represent the 'investor-face' of commercial banks with trade finance portfolios. is a $7.5 billion market-cap bank operating in five African countries within the Southern African Development Community (SADC) region including 2 BRICS nations.
 Its 21% shareholding in Ecobank extends its presence to 39 other African countries.
 Nhlanganiso seeks both regulatory capital relief and governance arbitrage through $BRICS.
+Synthetic CDOs allows banks to limit regulatory capital charges and reduce economic risk while retaining ownership of the attendant assets.

 Motivated by regulatory arbitrage and compliance:

-Stablecoin issuers that require compliant collateral and institutional-grade yield-enhancement, like Tether.
+Stablecoin issuers that require compliant collateral and institutional-grade yield-enhancement, like .
 One might also view this as a hedge against non-compliant p2p stablecoin payments (yet long on dollar hegemony).

-Hedge Funds: asset managers like Blackrock are increasingly seeking compliant crypto-native yield and leverage through synthetic risk transfer.
+Hedge Funds: asset managers like Blackrock are increasingly seeking compliant crypto-native yield and leveraged return through .

 Motivated by real-world impact, crypto-native transparency and capital redistribution

-Crypto Funds: ‘bullish’ that PayFi has ‘product market fit’ and seeking an iteration into ‘regulatory arbitrage’ in a post-Trump era.
+Crypto Funds: ‘bullish’ that PayFi has ‘product market fit’ and seeking an iteration into ‘regulatory arbitrage’ with attractive (or hedged) returns in a post-Trump era.

 Family Offices: long on dollar hegemony yet seeking censorship-resistant value accrual.